resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

 ```
    java -jar myapp-bootable.jar
 ```
 The WildFly sever packaged in this bootable jar file is not a big size one which contains a lot of things your application doesn't need.
 Thanks for [Galleon](https://docs.wildfly.org/galleon/), it brings the capability to customize the WildFly server installation with different [layers](https://docs.wildfly.org/20/Admin_Guide.html#defined-galleon-layers).
-In this blog, we'll introduce how to use this new tool[wildfly-jar-maven-plugin](https://github.com/wildfly-extras/wildfly-jar-maven-plugin) to package all things in a bootable jar.
+In this post, we'll introduce how to use this new tool [wildfly-jar-maven-plugin](https://github.com/wildfly-extras/wildfly-jar-maven-plugin) to package all things in a bootable jar.

 ### wildfly-jar-plugin Configuration

 The Wildfly jar plugin tool is developed to work with WildFly since version 20.0.0.Final and the latest WildFly jar plugin version is 2.0.0.Beta9 and tested with WildFly 21.0.0.Beta2.
-The goal of this maven plugin is package the Jakarta EE application in a bootable jar.
-WildFly server arguments can be passed to this bootable jar to define the binding address or other property.
+The goal of this maven plugin is package the Jakarta EE application with server installation with galleon layer provisioning in a bootable jar.
+WildFly server arguments can be passed to this bootable jar to define the binding address or other property to start WildFly server.
 Below is the whole support arguments list:
 ```
 java -jar helloworld-bootable.jar --help